maartendemunck/bettersafethansorry/README.md

     append: true
 ```

-The configuration file defines three backups:
+The configuration file defines two backups:

 - `wormwood-image` makes a full filesystem backup, split in one `.tar.bz2` archive for each filesystem (`/`, `/boot` and `/boot/efi`).
-The backups are made to my desktop PC and because I have a decent LAN at home and the CPU of my desktop PC is much more performant than the CPU of the mini server, I send the backups as (uncompressed) tar files to my desktop PC and bzip2 them there.
+I always run this backup from my desktop PC (rather than on wormwood itself), so no `destination-host` is needed: `source-host` fetches the (uncompressed) tar stream from wormwood over ssh, and since my desktop PC has a decent LAN connection and a much more performant CPU than the mini server, `destination-compression` bzip2s it locally on the desktop instead of taxing the mini server's CPU.
 The `all-or-nothing: true` flag ensures that all three filesystem backups are consistent: all backups are first prepared (creating temporary `.tmp` files), and only if all preparations succeed are the backups committed (rotating old backups and moving `.tmp` files to their final names).
 If any preparation fails, all temporary files are rolled back, ensuring you never have a mix of old and new backups from different points in time.
 - `wormwood-maartenathome` makes a backup of the Django database in the maarten@home PostgreSQL container and the data directory in the maarten@home Django container.
 The backups are made to whatever system runs the backup (the data is important and the backup is not that big, so I sometimes just backup to my laptop if my desktop is off).
 Again, compression is done on the system running the backup.
+The example shows two approaches to make a snapshot of the Django media directory: option 1 makes a snapshot directly from the source Docker container, while option 2 first synchronizes the source to a local staging directory using `RsyncFiles` and then makes a snapshot of that local directory with a second `ArchiveFiles` action, decreasing network traffic significantly in case the data is mostly static.
+Both approaches use `source-container` to reach into the container via `docker exec` on `source-host` (so `rsync` must be installed inside the container image, and the `source-host` user must be allowed to run `docker exec`); the second, archiving action of option 2 no longer needs `source-container`, since by then the data is already available locally.
+The container's files are typically owned by container-internal uids/gids that don't correspond to real accounts on the system running the backup, so `fake-super: true` is set on the `RsyncFiles` step to preserve that ownership information in an extended attribute instead of failing to `chown`/`chgrp` it for real.

 Logs are stored in a simple text file `~/.local/log/bettersafethansorry.log` and subsequent invocations just add their logs to the file.